SolaceProducts/pubsubplus-gke-quickstart/README.md

 <br>
 <br>

-### Step 2: Obtain a reference to the docker image of the Solace  PubSub+ message broker to be deployed
+### Step 2: Obtain a reference to the docker image of the Solace  PubSub+ event broker to be deployed

-First, decide which [Solace PubSub+ message broker](https://docs.solace.com/Solace-SW-Broker-Set-Up/Setting-Up-SW-Brokers.htm ) and version is suitable to your use case.
+First, decide which [Solace PubSub+ event broker](https://docs.solace.com/Solace-SW-Broker-Set-Up/Setting-Up-SW-Brokers.htm ) and version is suitable to your use case.

 The docker image reference can be:

 *	A public or accessible private docker registry repository name with an optional tag.
 This is the recommended option if using PubSub+ Standard.
-The default is to use the latest message broker image [available from Docker Hub](https://hub.docker.com/r/solace/solace-pubsub-standard/ ) as `solace/solace-pubsub-standard:latest`, or use a specific version [tag](https://hub.docker.com/r/solace/solace-pubsub-standard/tags/ ).
+The default is to use the latest event broker image [available from Docker Hub](https://hub.docker.com/r/solace/solace-pubsub-standard/ ) as `solace/solace-pubsub-standard:latest`, or use a specific version [tag](https://hub.docker.com/r/solace/solace-pubsub-standard/tags/ ).

 *	A docker image download URL
      * If using Solace PubSub+ Enterprise Evaluation Edition, go to the Solace Downloads page.
 For the image reference, copy and use the download URL in the Solace PubSub+ Enterprise Evaluation Edition Docker Images section.